 Join us on our diving safari to Belize, staying onboard The Aggressor IV liveaboard.

-Belize is a paradise for diving with numerous world-class reefs to explore.
+Belize is a paradise for diving with lively world-class reefs to explore.
 The country has the second longest barrier reef in the world spanning almost the entire length of the country, we've selected two of the regions premier locations to feature on this safari - Turneffe Atoll and Lighthouse Reef.

 You will be met upon arrival in Belize City and transferred to the Belize Aggressor IV for the first part of this diving and land touring adventure.

 We start our diving at Turneffe Atoll.
 Located 32km (20 miles) east of Belize City and surrounded by deep oceanic waters, it is considered the largest and most biologically diverse coral atoll in Belize.
 The land and seascape consist of a network of reef flats, creeks, and lagoons dotted by more than 150 mangrove islands and higher cayes.
-Large expanses of sea grass habitat the shallows providing important refuge for reef fish, critters and a variety of marine life.
+Large expanses of sea grass habitat the shallows providing important refuge for reef fish, critters and a variety of other marine life.

-The reefs are adorned with hard and soft corals in abundance – huge Gorgonian fans and elephant ear sponges sway in gentle currents, fish life ranges from large groupers, tarpons, eagle rays, jacks and reef sharks to schools of colourful angel and butterfly fish.
+The reefs are very colourful. with hard and soft corals in abundance – huge Gorgonian fans and elephant ear sponges sway in gentle currents, fish life ranges from large groupers, tarpons, eagle rays, jacks and reef sharks to schools of angel and butterfly fish.
 The barrel sponges are impressive in size- many taller than an average diver, and several wider too!
 Hopefully we will also get to spot the endemic white spotted toadfish here on one of our night dives.

 From Turneffe we move east to Lighthouse Reef.